Constant-speed, Constant-volume Fan and MotorComponent

 The primary energy source for a CSCV fan is the electricity used to run the fan motor.
 Table 2 provides a summary of measurements needed to quantify the annual energy consumption and operating characteristics of the CSCV fan and motor.

 Table 2.
-Key Values and measurements.
+Key values and measurements to evaluate energy consumption.

 Component Quantification